A short, tranquil and unknown walk through the Iford Brooks taking in Lewes, Rise Farm and Iford

 When you emerge from under the bridge turn left.
 Walk along the lane parallel to the A27.
 At the end follow the lane round to the right.

-In July 2017 there was a private, no footpath sign here.
-If it is still there ignore it.
-The Iford Estate has agreed to remove the sign and others like it.
+.
 In 2008 the landowner concluded an agreement with Natural England whereby, in return for payment, the landowner, the Iford Estate, would open the path to the public for a period of 10 years.
-Natural England never signposted the path, which is their job, and the Iford Estate never removed the private signs, which is their job.
+Natural England never signposted the path.
 Nor did Natural England put the route on their web site under the pages where permissive access had been agreed.

 So the route remained entirely unknown until a local told the Ramblers about the route and, following a request for information, Natural England confirmed the path was open.
 Below you will find their confirmatory email.